 Blog | Create a Sane Holiday in 10 Easy Steps

-- Before you decide to give or attend any parties or do a gift exchanges craft a realistic budget.
+- 2. Before you decide to give or attend any parties or do any gift exchanges, craft a realistic budget.
 It’s your foundation for financial sanity.
 Waking up in a New Year knowing you’ve incurred credit card debt you can ill afford is not the way to go.
 Anyone who truly loves you would rather forego a gift than see you in debt.

-- Make a list of the people you wish to remember with a gift.
+- 3. Make a list of the people you wish to remember with a gift.
 Have 2 or 3 suggestions next to each name.
 Note an amount of money you can comfortably spend on each person.
 Add up those figures and see if you are under or over budget.
 If you are under take the difference and put it in the bank.
-If you are over you’ll want to noodle with gift ideas and amounts until you are safely within your financial comfort zone.
+If you are over you’ll want to noodle some gift ideas and amounts until you are safely within your financial comfort zone.
 It’s OK to eliminate a few folks.
-You can catch them next year or when they have a birthday.
+You can catch them next year or on their birthday.

-- If you plan to wrap your presents and/or mail them be sure you have the price of paper, ribbon, cards, mailing supplies and postage in your budget.
-It may be more cost effective to make your purchases at an on line retailer and pay them to do the honors.
+- 5. If you plan to wrap your presents and/or mail them be sure you have the price of paper, ribbon, cards, mailing supplies and postage in your budget.
+It may be more cost effective to make your purchases with an online retailer and pay them to do the honors.

-- If your circle is open to it give money to organizations like Habitat for Humanity and Heifer International in their honor in lieu of a traditional gift.
+- 7. If your circle is open to the idea, give money to organizations like Habitat for Humanity and Heifer International in their honor in lieu of a traditional gift.
 I’d rather receive a notice that another person’s suffering was reduced in my name than have more stuff in my life.